gearman/gearman.github.io/examples/reverse/index.md

 ## Before Starting

-Make sure you have gearman installed and language bindings available.
+Make sure you have gearmand installed and language bindings available.

 ## The Involved Parties